 It presents complex information relying predominantly on pictorial depictions rather than traditional text in a visually instructive format, and replaces the wordiness of a traditional textbook with original and adapted illustrations, instructive schemata and diagrams, photomicrographs, tables, detailed figure legends, and practical, “bite-sized” text.

-Tumor Metabolism: Targeting Glutamine Metabolism in AML with Asparaginase Combination Therapy
+Tumor Metabolism: Targeting Glutamine Metabolism in AML and Pancreatic Adenocarcinoma with Asparaginase/Crisantaspase Combination Therapy

 Targeted Therapy: Overcoming Resistance to FLT3 Inhibitors